Canon 700D vs Panasonic GM1

 It is notable that the 700D has a hotshoe, while the GM1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 700D and the GM1 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the GM1 have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the GM1 was followed by the Panasonic GM5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 700D and GM1 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Panasonic GM1 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 700D or the Panasonic GM1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.